If you’re looking to create a content strategy for the upcoming year, you need to plan well in advance.

 The first and most obvious new format to make the news is virtual reality.

-With major players like Google and Facebook spending billions of dollars in investment on this technology, it’s guaranteed to play a big role in the content that publishes in 2018.
+With major players like Google and Facebook spending billions of dollars in investment on this technology, it’s guaranteed to play a big role in the content.

 By some estimates, virtual reality has the potential to generate revenue of up to $5.2 billion by 2018, so it’s something you should plan for.